14 best practices for a powerful onboarding experience

 Verify that you have support available to explain how users can complete each workflow that leads them to the activation point.
 You want to catch the user just after they have signed up while their motivation is at its peak.
-If the new user can't effectively onboard in their first try or if they get stuck on a step and have to wait for support, the chances that they return to complete the onboarding process lowers significantly.
+If the new user can't effectively onboard on their first try or if they get stuck on a step and have to wait for support, the chances that they return to complete the onboarding process lowers significantly.

-Watch & learn, then iterate
+Watch and learn, then iterate

-Does this onboarding experience work for all our users or do some users need additional or different training?
+Does this onboarding experience work for all our users, or do some users need additional or different training?

 Are our users getting to the activation point quickly enough?

-Published on December 16th, 2019
+Published on September 28th, 2019

 SHARE THIS POST